-Chicken skin can be yellow because of two important factors, its genetic makeup and the food it gets everyday.
-Chickens that have genes from the grey jungle fowl will always have yellowish tinge to their skin and sometimes the flesh itself.
+Chicken skin can be yellow because of two important factors, its genetic makeup and the food it gets every day.
+Chickens that have genes from the grey jungle fowl will always have a yellowish tinge to their skin and sometimes the flesh itself.

 And chickens fed with corn, marigold, paprika, and similar carotene-heavy foods will eventually bring that pigment into their skin.

 One thing is for certain: yellow skin is not a bad sign for chicken meat, as long as it does not smell like rotting meat or too much blood.
 Now let’s take a closer look at those two factors that decide whether a chicken will end up with a yellow tinge on its skin.

 1. Chicken feed may contain corn and grass

 The biggest factor is the food the chicken gets everyday.
 Many chickens are fed a diet made up of corn, fishmeal, and grains.
 This gives them plenty of protein, carbohydrates, fiber, and minerals so they can grow healthy and lay healthy eggs.

 One effect of corn, aside from fattening the chickens, is to bring a yellow pigment into the egg yolk.
 The yellower the yolk, the better the egg is perceived by customers.
 Some even add in a bit of paprika to get their yolks closer to an orange color.